Hira Kyusu flat side-handle teapots on a glass tray with wooden surface and blurred background.

 Short Bio

-Unglazed red clay (Shudei), sometimes blended with other Tokoname clays all wheel-thrown.
-Many pieces are fired in traditional oxidation firing but some are also partly reduced and showcase excellent examples of Yakishime effects.
-Some of his works reflect influences from Taiwanese teaware aesthetics.
+Unglazed Tokoname red clay (shudei), sometimes blended with white or black clays, all wheel-thrown.
+Most pieces are fired in traditional oxidation, while some are partly reduced and show fine yakishime effects.
+He decorates with signature Tokoname techniques — mogake (藻掛け, seaweed firing-marks), chara (a matte slip between glaze and clay), and powdered local oyster shell — and several of his works reflect influences from Taiwanese teaware aesthetics.

 Seiji Ito attaching Ceramesh filter to Hira Kyusu teapot body.